 For Toddler Information see the section on Toddler.

-A registration form and fee is required to be placed on the waiting list.
+A registration form and fee are required to be placed on the waiting list.
 Children must to completely potty trained prior to starting school.
-Parents are to do an observation of the class and an interview with a parent and child precedes formal acceptance.
+Parents are to do an observation of the class and an interview with a parent and the child precedes formal acceptance.

 All sessions run from September through May.
-Kindergarten children begin in mid August.
-New Student Phase In is at the end of August.
+Kindergarten children begin in mid-August.
+New Student Phase In is done in late Aug./Sept.

 MORNING CLASS SESSION